Climate study warns of greenhouse gas feedback loop

-If humanity succeeded in limited global warming to two degrees Celsius more than pre-industrial levels, the risk would be “somewhat small” of a self-reinforcing greenhouse gas feedback loopexternal link, they concluded.
+If humanity succeeded in limited global warming to two degrees Celsius more than in pre-industrial levels, the risk would be “somewhat small” of a self-reinforcing greenhouse gas feedback loopexternal link, they concluded.
 However, they said future emissions scenarios would have to take into consideration the high amount of additional carbon dioxide.

 The 59 researchers had focused on the issue of past warm periods at a workshop in Bern in April.
 The resulting study has now been published in the journal Nature Geoscience.